onmoon/openapi-server-bundle/README.md

 Additionally, your API call handler can implement the following interfaces:
 - `\OnMoon\OpenApiServerBundle\Interfaces\SetClientIp` - if it needs the client IP address
 - `\OnMoon\OpenApiServerBundle\Interfaces\SetRequest` - if it needs the Symfony request object

+## Customizing the API server behavior

+During the request handling lyfecycle the API server emits several events that can be used instead of the built-in Symfony Kernel events as the former provide more context.
+Theese events allow hooking into the API server functionality and modify it's behavior.

+The following events are available:

+- `OnMoon\OpenApiServerBundle\Event\RequestEvent`

+    The RequestEvent event occurs right before the request is validated against the OpenAPI Schema.
+    This event allows you to modify the Operation and Request objects prior to performing the validation and processing the request.
+- `OnMoon\OpenApiServerBundle\Event\RequestDtoEvent`

+    The RequestDtoEvent event occurs after the Request contents are deserialized in a Dto object representing the API request and before this object is passed to your RequestHandler implementation.
+    This event allows you to modify the Operation and Request DTO (only via reflection) before it will be passed to your RequestHandler implementation.
+    Note that the ResponseDTO is not created if the API endpoint expects no request body, path or query parameters.
+- `OnMoon\OpenApiServerBundle\Event\ResponseDtoEvent`

+    The ResponseDtoEvent event occurs after the request handler class was executed returning a ResponseDto and before this ResponseDto is serialized to a Response.
+    This event allows you to modify the ResponseDto contents before it will be serialized.
+This can be used as an alternative to modyfing the Response object in a Symfony ResponseEvent, avoiding unnecessary decoding/encoding of the Response body json.
+    Note that the ResponseDTO is not created if the API endpoint has no response body.
+- `OnMoon\OpenApiServerBundle\Event\ResponseEvent`

+    The ResponseEvent event occurs right before the response is sent by the API server.
+    This event allows you to modify the Response object before the server will emit it to the client.